tomrobinson96/Test/README.md

   1. Download this repository
   2. Open 'Builds'
   3. Click into the latest version
-  4. Load the Tom's Test application
+  4. Load the Tom's Test '.exe' application
-  3. When the menu loads click on either game mode to play
+  5. Play